Zero sound and higher-form symmetries in compressible holographic phases: Dynamics of non-zero density states

 where $\ldots$ denote subleading terms in the expansion.

 {}The theory of relaxed hydrodynamics supports two different sets of collective modes that transport energy.
 To describe these, it is convenient to define

-where the incoherent current density $\delta j^\mu_{\text{inc}}$ is the part of the $0$-form current that does not drag momentum, and the incoherent charge density $\delta \rho_{\text{inc}}$ is the corresponding density \cite{Davison:2015taa}.
-It is manifest from equation \eqref{eq:slowrelaxationJinceq} that it is the incoherent current that relaxes slowly in these states.
+where the incoherent current density $\delta j^\mu_{\text{inc}}$ is the part of the $0$-form current that does not drag momentum, and the incoherent charge density $\delta \rho_{\text{inc}}$ is the corresponding density \cite{Davison:2015taa}. {From \eqref{eq:hydroframedefn2}, $\delta T^{ti}=(\varepsilon+p)\delta u^i$, equation \eqref{eq:slowrelaxationJinceq} shows} that it is the incoherent current that relaxes slowly in these states.
 We also define

 where $\chi_{\rho_\inc \rho_\inc}$ is the susceptibility of the incoherent charge \cite{Davison:2018ofp,Davison:2018nxm} and $\chi_{J_\inc J_\inc}$ is the susceptibility of the incoherent current after taking the limit $\tau_\sigma\partial_t\gg1$.
 From the low temperature scalings given above, $\chi_{\rho_\inc \rho_\inc}\sim\chi_{J_\inc J_\inc}\sim T^{3-\theta}$.